BetaHuhn/worker-setup/README.md

 ---

-Ensure you have [`wrangler`](https://github.com/cloudflare/wrangler) installed and configured.

 Clone this repo and cd into it:

 ```shell
 git clone https://github.com/betahuhn/cf-worker-redirect && cd cf-worker-redirect
 ```

-Next start the interactive setup process:
+Next start the interactive deployment process:

 ```shell
 worker-setup deploy
 ```

-You will be asked to input a few values specific to your CloudFlare Account and the programm will guide through the process of deploying the Worker.
+You will be asked to login to CloudFlare if not already authenticated.
+The programm will guide you through the process of setting up and deploying the Worker.

 ---